IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Development--Quality-Assurance-and-Methods--Setup-dev-environment.md

 ### SonarQube

+With SonarQube is a tool to automatically review Code to detect bugs, code smells and vulnerabilities.
+It can integrate with the existing workflow to enable continuous code inspection across the project branches and pull requests.
+[1](https://docs.sonarqube.org/latest/)

 Everyone of us needs an account (except David maybe🤪)
 1. Go to [SonarQube](http://129.69.217.173:9001)
 2. Login with the username "admin" and the password "ContactChristianForThat42"